“Should I self-study for my AP exam?”

-Every situation is different, but here are some key questions to consider if you find yourself in this position:
+Every situation is different, but here are some key questions to consider for self-studying students:

 How will I sign up for the AP exam?

-Students often don’t realize they need to figure this out until they’re partway through preparing, at which point it might be too late.
-When a student is enrolled in an AP class, the process for signing up for the corresponding AP exam is straightforward and facilitated by their teacher.
-However, the sign-up process if you are self-studying is not so straightforward.
-Self-study students need to contact their school’s AP coordinator (if you’re not sure who this is, then ask your counselor) to obtain permission to sign up for the AP exam.
-If they say no (which is certainly a possibility), then you have to find another local school that will allow you to take the AP exam.
+Teachers manage AP exam registration for students enrolled in AP courses at school.
+However, the sign-up process for self-studying students requires more mindful attention.
+Self-study students need to contact their school’s AP coordinator (ask school counselor if unsure) to obtain permission to sign up for the AP exam.
+If they deny the request, (which sometimes happens) then students will need to find another school that will allow students to take the AP exam.
 Check out the College Boards helpful FAQ on registering here.

 How much studying will be necessary?

-Judging how much time you will need to devote to self-studying can be tricky.
+Judging how much time students will need to devote to self-studying can be tricky.
 A typical year-long AP course will average about 80-100 instructional hours (plus more time for homework).
 Most students are not able to devote this much time to self-studying, so the question is more about how to study/prepare effectively.
-If you’ve already taken an honors-level course that covers similar content to an AP exam, then you’ll be in a much better position.
+If students already taken an honors-level course that covers similar content to an AP exam, then students are generally more equipped to succeed on the test.
 Choosing to self-study for an AP exam that aligns with a semester-long course (e.g. psychology, microeconomics) can also help reduce the amount of study time.
 It’s also important to establish clear study times, and utilize strong study skills.
 Self-studying requires a lot of self motivation and determination!

 What benefits will I gain?